TobinPalmer/pastify.nvim/README.md

     -- Example function for the file name that I like to use:
     -- filename = function() return vim.fn.expand("%:t:r") .. '_' .. os.date("%Y-%m-%d_%H-%M-%S") end,
     -- Example result: 'file_2021-08-01_12-00-00'
+    default_ft = 'markdown', -- Default filetype to use
   },
   ft = { -- Custom snippets for different filetypes, will replace $IMG$ with the image url
     html = '<img src="$IMG$" alt="">',